karthikmuru/zendesk-app/README.md

 # Setup

 1. Install Docker.
-2. In the ./app/.env file add the API key under the name 'API_KEY'.
+2. In the `./app/.env` file add the API key under the name `API_KEY`.
 The key must belong to a user of this account.
 Example:
 ```
 API_KEY=<token>